flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 ### Taxi Clearance

-After you have successfully started your engines you can contact ATC to request your taxi clearance.
+After having successfully started the engines we can contact ATC to request taxi clearance.
 As per our routing in the [Preparing MCDU Guide](preparing-mcdu.md) we should be expecting a takeoff from runway 30.
 As such a sample taxi clearance may be as follows:

 "**Your Aircraft Callsign**, ground.
 Runway 30, taxi via Alpha, hold short of 30 on Alpha 2."

-Referencing the airport chart below, your aircraft should be sitting on the Alpha taxiway near the Alpha 3 holding point.
+Referencing the airport chart below, the aircraft should be sitting on the Alpha taxiway near the Alpha 3 holding point.
 Luckily today our clearance is quite simple and we only have to taxi straight ahead and hold at Alpha 2.

 ![airport chart](../assets/beginner-guide/taxi/airport-chart-guidelines.png)
 <sub>Copyright © 2021 Navigraph / Jeppesen<br>
 "Navigraph Charts are intended for flight simulation use only, not for navigational use."

-Make sure to pay attention to any warnings or notices on your respective taxi chart beforehand so you are aware of any important information while performing your taxi.
+Make sure to pay attention to any warnings or notices on the respective taxi chart beforehand so you are aware of any important information while performing your taxi.

-Once you have your routing from ATC and have read back your taxi clearance you are now free to taxi to the runway.
+Once we have the routing from ATC and have read back the taxi clearance, we are now free to taxi to the runway.

 ### Moving the Aircraft